bigchaindb/BEPs/18/README.md

 2. ![][constrain_condition1] where ![][v_k_in_V_t] and ![][T_k] denotes the vote tokens received at ![][EC_t_addr] prior the the current token
 3. ![][constrain_condition2]

-The above constraints state that if the validators with which an election ![][EC_t] was initiated still hold super-majority then the election can be concluded.
+The above constraints state that if the Validators with which an election ![][EC_t] was initiated still hold super-majority then the election can be concluded.

 ##### Approach 1 vs Approach 2